 Some things in ski mountaineering take a high degree of mental acuity.
 Tech bindings might be one.
-How to actually ski with a woman instead of a group of guys is definitely another (one I worked for on for about thirty years — and probably still needs improvement).
-Starting before 10:00 in the morning could be an item as well.
+For men, how to actually end up skiing with a woman instead of a group of guys is definitely another.
+Starting before 10:00 in the morning could be an item for improvement as as well.

 Below depicts a huge avalanche path near McClure Pass, Colorado known as the Cleaver.
 (A good spring corn snow skiing destination, by the way.)
 The lower trim line is easily spotted, and is the result of a 100 year type of avalanche that occurred on January 12, 2005.
 How do we know it was a 100 year variety?
 It is because of the 100-year-old trees that were taken out.